Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-2.md

 This was an accurate assessment of the cryptography that existed in 1841.
 Whenever someone would come up with an encryption method, someone else would inevitably find a way to break it, and the cat-and-mouse game would repeat again and again.

 Modern 21st-century cryptography, however, is different.
-This book will introduce you to many schemes whose security we can prove in a very specific sense.
-The codemakers *can* win against the code-breakers.
+This book will introduce you to many schemes whose security we can **prove** in a very specific sense.
+The code-makers *can* win against the code-breakers.

 It’s only possible to *prove* things about security by having *formal definitions* of what it means to be “secure.”
 This chapter is about the fundamental skills that revolve around security definitions: how to write them, how to understand & interpret them, how to prove security using the *hybrid technique*, and how to demonstrate insecurity using attacks against the security definition.